awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 ## Step 2: Connect to the WorkSpace<a name="quick-setup-connect-workspace"></a>

 After you receive the invitation email, you can connect to the WorkSpace using the client of your choice\.
 After you sign in, the client displays the WorkSpace desktop\.

+**Note**
+When you are connected to your WorkSpace from a Windows or MacOS client, you can toggle the fullscreen display by using following command shortcuts:
+Windows client: Ctrl\+Alt\+Enter
+MacOS client: Control\+Option\+Return

 **To connect to the WorkSpace**